 In addition to his four years at VMI, Shirk boasts an impressive lacrosse coaching and playing background.
 Shirk played four years as a short-stick defensive midfielder at the University of Maryland, where he served as team captain as a senior.
 He played for the Terrapins’ 1998 Atlantic Coast Conference (ACC) Championship Team and played in the 1997 and 1998 NCAA Division I National Championship Games.
 Shirk played professional lacrosse in the National Lacrosse League for three seasons before focusing exclusively on coaching.

 Shirk’s coaching experience began while still an undergraduate, serving as an undergraduate assistant coach during the 2000-01 academic year.
 Following his graduation that spring, Shirk landed his first full-time coaching position as the head coach at Naval Academy Preparatory School (NAPS) in Rhode Island.
 Shirk guided NAPS to an impressive 22-11 record over three seasons and helped develop five future Navy All-Americans.
 While there , he also served as the Associate Director of Athletics and held the rank of Lieutenant (junior grade) in the U.S. Navy.

 Shirk returned to his alma mater for the 2004-05 academic year, serving as the Terps’ second assistant coach as Maryland won the ACC Championship and advanced to the NCAA Division I National Semifinals.
 The following year, Shirk moved on to Brown University and served as the Bears’ defensive coordinator for one season before landing the head coaching position at VMI.

-A native of Mountain Lakes, NJ, Shirk and his wife Elizabeth have two daughters – Emily and Anna.
+A native of Mountain Lakes, NJ, Shirk and his wife Elizabeth have two daughters – Emily and Anna, and a son - Garrett.
 Shirk earned a B.S. in Elementary Education from Maryland in May 2001.